-- In all three example industries, there are a few exceptions, for example the intelligence community prediction market in the US intelligence community, or Open Philanthropy in philanthropy, or these journalists.
+- In all four example industries, there are a few exceptions, for example the intelligence community prediction market in the US intelligence community, or Open Philanthropy in philanthropy, or these journalists.

 - E.g. for higher accuracy you might want to “team” the superforecasters in a certain way.
 See Superforecasting for details.

 - By saying the odds “really are” close to 10%, I just mean that the 10%-confident predictions from this process are well-calibrated; I don’t mean to imply an interpretation of probability other than standard subjective Bayesianism.